Retail Waste Guide 2024

 This makes it convenient for customers to dispose of recyclable materials without inconveniencing their shopping experience.

-Implement a clear system of differentiated bins for various types of materials, such as paper, plastic, glass, and metal.
+Implement a clear system of differentiated bins for various types of materials, such as paper, plastic, glass, clothing and metal.

 Incentivising Responsible Waste Disposal